ChrisHal/PTU2BIN/README.md

 **External dependencies:**
 `cxxopts.hpp` (available at https://github.com/jarro2783/cxxopts.git).
-Place this in the "PTU2BIN/external/" directory.
+A copy of this file has been placed in the "PTU2BIN/external/" directory.
-PTU2BIN was build using version 2.2.0 of cxxopts, newer versions might contain breaking changes.
+PTU2BIN was build using version 2.2.1 of cxxopts, newer versions might contain breaking changes.

 ### Windows